-Mohsen al Attar is an Associate Professor at the University of Warwick (though is currently visiting at UCL).
-He holds a PhD from Osgoode Hall Law School, where he worked under Ruth Buchanan, Ikechi Mbeoji, and Obiora Okafor.
+Mohsen al Attar is a Reader and Associate Dean of Learning & Teaching at Xi’an Jiaotong-Liverpool University.
+He holds a PhD from Osgoode Hall Law School, where he worked with Ruth Buchanan, Obiora Okafor, and Ikechi Mbeoji.
 As an anti-colonial legal scholar, h

 In his forthcoming book, A Guerrilla at the Hague (OUP), he argues that many principles of international law preserve a Eurocentric view of human development and flourishing.
 This argument is inspired by his earlier writings on the Eurocentrism of international law and on the strangulation of Third World epistemic realities.